13 Top-Rated Ski Resorts in Austria, 2024/25

 The combined terrain, called the SkiCircus, forms a ring of mountains, which total more than 200 kilometers of ski runs served by 62 lifts.
 These are arranged in such a way that ambitious skiers can make a circuit rather than repeating the same runs.

-Getting to the slopes is even faster this year with the new Asitzkogelbahn I, an eight-person detachable chairlift with bubble covers, that is able to carry 3,700 skiers an hour.
+Getting to the slopes got faster this past season with the Asitzkogelbahn I, an eight-person detachable chairlift with bubble covers, that is able to carry 3,700 skiers an hour.

 The region is especially good for families and for beginning and intermediate skiers, including enough terrain so that they can sample plenty of variety with runs that stretch the entire 1,000-meter vertical.
 Ski runs go right into the centers of Saalbach and Hinterglemm.